Lyme Disease Outbreaks

 Lyme Disease Outbreaks in the United Kingdom

-In the U.K., the Health Security Agency says Lyme disease-carrying ticks are most active in the spring and summer.
+In the UK, the Health Security Agency says Lyme disease-carrying ticks are most active in the spring and summer.
 Approximately 4% of ticks in England and Wales are infected with Lyme disease.
+Lyme Disease UK advises that if you find an embedded tick in your skin, remove it.
+The longer a tick is left to feed, the higher the chances are that it will pass on any diseases it’s carrying.

 Lyme Disease Outbreaks in Europe